talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
         Integer pageSize = 1000; // Integer | The number of items in the response.
         Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations.
         String name = "name_example"; // String | Only return reports matching the customer name.
         String integrationId = "integrationId_example"; // String | Filter results performing an exact matching against the profile integration identifier.
         String campaignName = "campaignName_example"; // String | Only return reports matching the campaign name.
         String advocateName = "advocateName_example"; // String | Only return reports matching the current customer referrer name. try {
-            InlineResponse20025 result = apiInstance.getCustomerActivityReportsWithoutTotalCount(rangeStart, rangeEnd, applicationId, pageSize, skip, sort, name, integrationId, campaignName, advocateName);
+            InlineResponse20028 result = apiInstance.getCustomerActivityReportsWithoutTotalCount(rangeStart, rangeEnd, applicationId, pageSize, skip, sort, name, integrationId, campaignName, advocateName);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#getCustomerActivityReportsWithoutTotalCount");